3nn10/CloudDog/README.md

 # CloudDog
 The purpose of CloudDog is to improve detection and remediation capabilities of AWS.
-CloudDog doesn't substitute any AWS security tool or best practices, but it is a centralized HIPS using CloudWatch and VPC NACL.
+It is a centralized HIPS/WAF using CloudWatch and VPC NACL.

 Today:
   CloudDog protects ec2s from: